12 Nov Turf Wars: Zoysia vs. St. Augustine

 There are many different turfgrass varieties to choose from when it comes to installing sod in a new home lawn.
 A lot of homeowners aren’t sure where to even start with this process.
 Learning about the different types of turfgrass varieties available is a great idea before making a commitment to a type of grass.
 It’s also important to note that there are a few big key differences between warm season and cool season varieties.
 This particular Sod University blog focuses on the generic differences between zoysia and St. Augustine grasses.
 There are many types of St. Augustine and zoysia grass available to the homeowner, so a lot of these characteristics may vary depending on the cultivar of St. Augustine and zoysia selected for sod installation.

 This is one of the most difficult features to compare because different varieties of zoysia have different colors.
 The same can be said with St. Augustine.
 For example, EMPIRE® Zoysia has a dark green color whereas Palisades Zoysia has a much lighter green color.
 On the other hand, CitraBlueTM St. Augustine is known for its deep blue-green color whereas Floratam has a medium green color with red stolons.
+The battle for best color between the grasses is a tie because it depends on the homeowner’s personal preference.
 Take a look at the list and images below to get a visual representation of what these grasses look like.

 - EMPIRE Zoysia: Dark Green

 - Innovation Zoysia: Dark Green

 - Geo Zoysia: Deep Green

 Pictured above from left to right: EMPIRE, Innovation, Geo Zoysia and Zeon.

 Pictured above from left to right: Zorro, El Toro, Palisades and Meyer Zoysia.

 St. Augustine Colors:

 - CitraBlue St. Augustine: Deep Blue-Green